Table of Contents

 It is also a good idea to assign your new hire a buddy, preferably someone who is or has worked in the same department and has tenure in the company.
 This employee will be the go-to person for your new hire’s questions.
 This is especially useful when the new employee doesn’t know who to address about specific role or process-related questions.
 Their buddy can point them in the right direction.

-Make it Fun and Interactive
+Tip 4: Make It Fun and Interactive

 Induction is so important but it can be easy to gloss over (especially in an organization with higher turn-over).
 Don’t speed through it and accidentally make your newest team member feel slighted or unimportant.
 Fostering an organizational culture that prioritizes people can be the reason an employee stays in the company.